jmensch1/email-endpoint/README.md

   3. apiKey -- the Sendgrid api key you want to use.
   4. region -- the AWS region you want to create the resources in.
 Defaults to `us-east-1`.

-You can create as many endpoints as you want, using different names/emails/apiKeys/regions as appropriate.
+You can create as many endpoints as you want, using different emails/apiKeys/regions as appropriate.
+Each endpoint must have a unique name.

 #### `email-endpoint list`
 Lists the endpoints you have created.